Studio Art 102

 Arella Vargas '11 is a Spanish language interpreter for Mpls.
 Public Schools.
 She is part of the Black Rose Print Collective in Mpls.
 For a Mellon Curricular Pathways grant, titled "The Fine Arts, Civic Engagement, and University Avenue," summer 2010, she and Andra Palchick organized an art give-away and community dialogues in conjunction with photographer Wing Young Huie's University Avenue Project.
 She assisted Mexican artist Artemio Rodriguez in printing his 8' high woodblock print for display in Macalester Gallery as part of the Midamerican Print Council Conference New World/Old World 2010.

-Pei-Hsuan Wang '10 completed an MFA in ceramics at Cranbrook Academy of Art, Bloomfield Hills, MI, 2012. her work was included in teh NCECA juried student national exhibition in 2012.The book featuring her mural "Orchid and Her Missing Roots" is for sale online.
-Seehttp://www.prlog.org/11069452.
+Pei-Hsuan Wang '10 has a solo show in June 2014 called Mobile Scapehood, at FreeS Art Space in Taipei, Taiwan.
+She completed an MFA in ceramics at Cranbrook Academy of Art, Bloomfield Hills, MI, 2012.
+Her work was included in the NCECA juried student national exhibition in 2012.The book featuring her mural "Orchid and Her Missing Roots" is for sale online.
+See http://www.prlog.org/11069452.
 She was a Technical Assistant at Haystack Mountain School of Crafts, Deer Isle, ME, 2011.

-Alberto Rios de la Rosa '10 was accepted to the Courtauld Institute of Art, London.
+Alberto Rios de la Rosa '10 is attending the art history master’s program at the Courtauld Institute of Art in London.
 He is an Assistant Curator at Museo Tamayo in Mexico City.
 He was an intern at the Peggy Guggenheim Museum in Venice, Italy, Summer 2010. www.macalester.edu/news/2011/03/guggenheim-internIn Spring 2011 he was a Contemporary Art Intern at the Minneapolis Institute of Arts.

 Lily Radkoff '10, works at The Bakken Museum, Mpls.
 MN.